adogrul/Cpp-Applications/ReadMe.md

     - The program will list the files in the specified directory.
     - It will search each file for the keywords listed in the CSV file.
     - It will display any matches found for each keyword.

+## Application-6
+This project implements the Aho-Corasick algorithm for multi-pattern string matching.
+The program reads keywords from a CSV file and searches for these keywords in all files within a specified directory.
+The results show the occurrences of each keyword in each file.

+## Application-6
+This project implements the Aho-Corasick algorithm for multi-pattern string matching.
+The program reads keywords from a CSV file and searches for these keywords in all files within a specified directory.
+The results show the occurrences of each keyword in each file.

 ## Header File